Viasat/halite/doc/how-to/convert-instances-transitively-j.md

-## Converting Instances Between Specs Transitively
+## Converting instances between specs transitively

 How to convert an instance from one spec type to another through an intermediate spec.